History Files

 Castile started as a march county of Leon, with local castellans as governors.
 Fernan Gonzalez was a count of Castile who gained autonomy.
 However, during the Islamic invasion of Iberia, remaining independent populations of former tribal Autrigones, Caristii, and Varduli took refuge in the Atlantic coastal areas behind the mountains on the Bay of Biscay.
 There they regrouped to form the basis for the county of Bardulia.
 According to some sources this is the primitive form of the later Castile, located in the north of the province of Burgos.

 After being part of Sancho the Great's Navarre, Castile was detached by him and then willed to his son Ferdinand I as a separate kingdom.
 Castile later absorbed Leon, Aragón, and then, briefly, Portugal.
-The kingdom comprised most of the central Spanish plateau including Andalusia, the former heartland of the Vandal kingdom in Roman Iberia.
+The kingdom comprised most of the central Spanish plateau including Andalusia, the former heartland of the Vandal kingdom in Post-Roman Iberia.
 Reignal numbering was continued from Leon.

 712 - 755